lcxfs1991/html-res-webpack-plugin/README.md

 ## Changelog
 v0.0.1 resouce inline and md5
+v0.0.2 customized name and hash

 ## Next
-v0.0.2 use cache to boost the speed and satisfy more projects specs
+v0.0.3 use cache to boost the speed and satisfy more projects specs